Nebelmischling/LumiaExpansionPacks/OtherChanges/ZeQuestions.md

 ### Question 4: What are your reasoning settings and start reply with in advanced formatting set to?

-In the top nav bar of sillytavern, there is an "A" icon.
-This wil take you to the advanced formatting tab.
+*In the top nav bar of sillytavern, there is an "A" icon.
+This will take you to the advanced formatting tab.*

-This tab will be nearly entirely grayed out, since nearly all of it is used for text completion, and you are using a chat completion preset if you are using something like Lucid Loom.
-However if you scroll down on the right there is a VERY important section for reasoning.
-It is, strangely enough, called reasoning.
+This tab will be nearly entirely grayed out, since nearly all of it is used for text completion, and you are using a chat completion preset if you are using something like Lucid Loom. *However if you scroll down on the right there is a VERY important section for reasoning.
+It is, strangely enough, called reasoning.*

 Under this section are multiple checkboxes.
 First is "Auto-Parse."
 This will enable this section to work entirely and is important to be turned on if you are using this section at all.
 Next is "Auto-Expand", this will simply auto expand the reasoning block.
 Show hidden is usually always on.
 Add to prompts lets you add previous reasoning blocks to your chat history, you usually always want this OFF for regular RP.